itseduvieira/myblog/_i18n/en/about.md

 I love to write.

-Although I'm far as possible from being a writer, I built this site to share my perspective of the world, throughout the following series.
+Although I'm far from being a writer, I built this site to share my perspective about the world, throughout the following series.

-And learn something, maybe?

 ### On a synapse's perspective